 How to apply for permission

-Applications for permission to conduct aerial work or for operations over or adjacent to a congested area should be submitted to the address at the end of this guidance.
+Applications for permission to conduct aerial work or for operations over or adjacent to a congested area should be submitted using the application form in the downloadable documents.
 The Civil Aviation Administration will normally require the following to be provided with any request:

 - Evidence that the operator has completed a course of adequate theoretical knowledge/general airmanship;

 - Evidence of successful completion of a practical flight assessment on the class of small unmanned aircraft that is to be used;

 - Evidence of recent flying experience on the class of small unmanned aircraft that is to be used;